p4ulor/Concurrent-Programming/README.md

 # Concurrent-Programming
 Stuff about concurrent, asynchronous and parallel programming.
-Using java, C# and kotlin
+Using java, C# and kotlin.
+A very hard curricular subject to do.
+I'm not liable for any data lass or injuries from the lack of thread safety of my solutions.
+But atleast I wrote some tests  (in the s2223-2-leic41n assingments)

 - [Producer–consumer or bounded-buffer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem)
 - [Critical Section](https://en.wikipedia.org/wiki/Critical_section)